Throughout history, few names have inspired such terror as "Tamerlane."

 By 1396, Timur had conquered Iraq, Azerbaijan, Armenia, Mesopotamia and Georgia.

-Timur Conquers India, Syria, and Turkey:
+Conquest of India, Syria, and Turkey:

 The Turkic/Mongol invaders left carnage along their path; Delhi's army was destroyed in December, and the city ruined.
 Timur seized tons of treasure and 90 war elephants, and took them back to Samarkand.

 Timur looked west in 1399, retaking Azerbaijan and conquering Syria.
 Baghdad was destroyed in 1401, and 20,000 of its people slaughtered.
-In July of 1402, Timur captured Turkey and received submission from Egypt.
+In July of 1402, Timur captured early Ottoman Turkey and received submission from Egypt.

-Timur's Final Campaign and Death:
+Final Campaign and Death:

 The rulers of Europe were glad that the Ottoman Turk sultan Bayazid had been defeated, but they trembled at the idea that "Tamerlane" was at their doorstep.
 The rulers of Spain, France, and other powers sent congratulatory embassies to Timur, hoping to stave off an attack.

-The Timurid army set out in December, during an unusually cold winter.
+Unfortunately for him, however, the Timurid army set out in December, during an unusually cold winter.
 Men and horses died of exposure, and the 68-year-old Timur fell ill.
 He died in February, 1405 at Otrar, in Kazakhstan.

 Timur started life as the son of a minor chieftain, much like his putative ancestor Genghis Khan.
 Through sheer intelligence, military skill and force of personality, Timur was able to conquer an empire stretching from Russia to India, and from the Mediterranean Sea to Mongolia.